Ramiisaac/weighted-interval-scheduling/README.md

 Created by: Rami Isaac

 ## Description
-Dynamic programming, weighted interval scheduling algorithm
+Dynamic programming, weighted interval scheduling algorithm.
+Sorts intervals in nondecreasing order and uses binary search to find non-conflicing interval.
+Runs in O(n log(n)) time.
+Implemented in Python.
+Reads intervals from .csv and returns largest interval value to console.

 ## Requirements
 1. Python 3.9.2 (may or may work with other versions of Python)